NXPHoverGames/GitBook-AIM/prefinale_world.md

 ![code snippet](.gitbook/assets/world_file.png)

 ## Make traffic light change colour during simulation
-{% hint style="info" %}
-The sample world was updatd on 12th August,2022.
-Please use the updated traffic light positions given below
-{% endhint %}

 In  _**spawn\_light.py**_  file, replace the content of the file with following lines of code:
 ```import os
 from time import sleep